Student governments in the United States: Relationship to the institution

 Most universities and colleges (both public and private) in the United States are governed by a Board of Trustees, Regents or Visitors.
-Only about 20 percent of all Student Governments have a student serving as a voting member of the Board of Trustees/Regents/Governors, according to ASGA's Student Representatives on Board of Trustees Survey from November 2013.
+Only about 20 percent of all Student Governments have a student serving as a voting member of the Board of Trustees/Regents/Governors, according to the American Student Government Association's (ASGA) Student Representatives on Board of Trustees Survey from November 2013.
 Nearly 64 percent of nearly 400 participating institutions of all types and size indicated that they have a student member of their institution's board of trustees/regents.
 Of those 64 percent that have a student member, 40.83% have a student who has an official vote.

 Student governments tend to be chartered by the Board but, in the case of public universities operated by a State, may be recognized by the state legislature.
 Their structure, purpose and responsibilities are usually established in a constitution ratified by the student body.
 Some states, such as California and Florida, specifically provide for "student body organizations" in their public institutions by statute. (e.g. Cal Education Code § 76060 (Community Colleges); Cal Education Code § 89300 (Universities)).
+In Florida, the State constitution specifically provides that the Student Body President serve on each University's Board of Trustees (State of Florida Constitution, Art.
+IX Section 3).

 Student governments have historically been considered auxiliaries of the university to which they belong.
 Since ultimate responsibility over the direction of a university is usually vested in a Chancellor or President appointed by the Board, some conflicts may arise between Student Government and the institution's administration, especially in the area of fiscal matters.
 In addition to a student government, many institutions also establish governments for faculty (e.g. Faculty Senate) and staff (e.g. Staff Assembly).
 In such cases, there occasionally exist links and dependencies between these bodies.
 Many colleges/universities also allow the student governments to manage and disburse the student activities (student life) funds generated by the fees students pay each quarter/semester/year.
 This usually establishes some authority for the student government because control over money is power and strong influence.